mvsowndapan/react-dnd-crop/README.md

 1. Responsive (you can use pixels or percentages).
 2. Upload / Browse images.
 3. Crop with custom crop size and can be disabled.
+4. Free Crop is also avilable.
-4. No Document Manipulation.
+5. No Document Manipulation.
-5. Standard image formats are accepted.
+6. Standard image formats are accepted.
-6. Images with Errors are highlighted with different color.
+7. Images with Errors are highlighted with different color.
-7. Drag and Drop can be done both row and colomn wise.
+8. Drag and Drop can be done both row and colomn wise.
-8. Customizable images and buttons.
+9. Customizable images and buttons.

 ## Installation